NLincoln/fragmentum/src/INTERNALS.md

 // Expanding to:

-userFragment.serialize({
-  table: 'users'
-});

-// Notice how we add the args at this layer.
-We will come back to that after this code snippet
+userFragment.serialize();

+// Now, finally, we apply the args

 baseFragment.serialize({
   table: 'users'